MS&T Travel Grants

 For more information, contact AIST’s Courtney Young at (724) 814-3096.

 ACerS Travel Awards

-ACerS Nuclear & Environmental Technology Division Student Stipend
+ACerS Energy Materials and Systems Division Student Stipend

-The Nuclear & Environmental Technology Division of The American Ceramic Society is sponsoring stipends in the amount of $250 to help fund students in attending MS&T 2014 combined with the ACerS 116th Annual Meeting, October 12-16, 2014, in Pittsburgh, PA, USA.
-These stipends are targeted at deserving students with current or future interests in the nuclear and/or environmental fields of ceramic and materials engineering.
-Student participation in NETD sponsored symposia through an oral or poster presentation is encouraged but not required.
-The nomination form should be completed by any student and recognized by a faculty member familiar with the student’s academic performance.
-Please complete the nomination form and return it to Dr. Allen Apblett.
+The Energy Materials and Systems Division (EMSD) of The American Ceramic Society is sponsoring four stipends in the amount of $500 each to help fund student members in attending MS&T combined with the ACerS Annual Meeting.
+These stipends are open to students and targeted at deserving students with current or future interests in the nuclear and/or environmental fields of ceramic and materials engineering.
+Student participation in EMSD sponsored symposia through an oral or poster presentation is encouraged but not required.
+Complete the nomination form online.

 AIST Travel Grants

 The AIST Foundation is pleased to announce the Steel to Students Training Program.
 This initiative will provide up to US$600 in assistance for undergraduate and graduate-level students to attend AIST’s Technology Training Conferences.
 AIST represents individual members in the iron and steel community from more than 70 countries around the world.
 Technology Training Conferences are an integral component in facilitating the exchange of ideas and strengthening AIST’s global network.